openstack-archive/openstack-chef-repo/README.md

 ### Working with keys ###

-To allow ssh keys to be injected into instance, a nova keypair is defined as follows:
+To allow SSH keys to be injected into instance, a nova keypair is defined as follows:

 ```bash
 # Just press Enter to all the questions